mebusy/notes/dev_notes/computeGraphics.md

 ## 2.4 Hierarchical Modeling

+In this section, we look at how complex scenes can be built from very simple shapes.
+The key is hierarchical structure.

+### 2.4.1  Building Complex Objects

+ - When drawing an object, use the coordinate system that is most natural for the object.
+ - Usually, we want an object in its natural coordinates to be centered at the origin, (0,0), or at least to use the origin as a convenient reference point.
+    - Then, to place it in the scene, we can use a scaling transform, followed by a rotation, followed by a translation to set its size, orientation, and position in the scene.
+    - Recall that transformations used in this way are called  *modeling transformations*.
     - The transforms are often applied in the order scale, then rotate, then translate, because scaling and rotation leave the reference point, (0,0), fixed.
-    - the matrix is TRS
+        - in the code, the translation would come first, followed by the rotation and then the scaling:  TRS
         - Modeling transforms are not always composed in this order, but it is the most common usage.
  - The modeling transformations that are used to place an object in the scene should not affect other objects in the scene.
     - we can save the current transformation before starting work on the object and restore it afterwards.
     - but let's suppose here that there are subroutines saveTransform() and restoreTransform() for performing those tasks.